Gio Batta Gori

-Gio Batta Gori is an epidemiologist and fellow with the Health Policy Center in Bethesda, Maryland which he established in 1997 and where he specializes in risk assessment and scientific research.
+Gio Batta Gori is an American epidemiologist and fellow with the Health Policy Center in Bethesda, Maryland which he established in 1997 and where he specializes in risk assessment and scientific research.
 He was deputy director of the United States' National Cancer Institute's Division of Cancer Cause and Prevention, where he directed the Smoking and Health Program and the Diet and Cancer Program.

 He organized and directed the Franklin Institute Policy Analysis Center, funded by Brown & Williamson.
 He is the editor-in-chief of the journal Regulatory Toxicology and Pharmacology.

 He has consulted for the tobacco industry, challenging specific scientific claims concerning the risks associated with tobacco use.
 He is also known for advocating the regulation and taxation of cigarettes and other tobacco products based on their specific delivery of carcinogens and other hazardous substances, so as to promote risk reduction.

 National Cancer Institute

 Gio Batta Gori has a doctorate in biological sciences and a master's degree in public health.
 Between 1968 and 1980, he was a scientist and senior official at the United States' National Cancer Institute (NCI), where he specialized in toxicology, epidemiology and nutrition.
 He held several positions, including Deputy Director of the Division of Cancer Causes and Prevention; Acting Associate Director, Carcinogenesis Program; Director of the Diet, Nutrition and Cancer Program and Director of the Smoking and Health Program.